oVirt/ovirt-site/source/feature/ovfautoupdater.html.md

 1. 1.
 Get all Storage Pool in status 'UP' (meaning we have a valid master domain and spm)
 2. 2.
 For each storage pool in status 'UP' - Get all VM's/Templates within that storage pool that were changed since last run (db_generation > ovf_generation) which are not locked and none of their disks are locked .
 3. 3.
-Try to run UpdateVmInSpm for all those vms together in a single call (it might be neccassary to split the update execution into chunks in order to avoid perform the operation on too many vms/templates at the same time).
+Try to run UpdateVmInSpm for all those vms together in a single call (it might be neccassary to split the update execution into chunks in order to avoid perform the operation on too many vms/templates in same call).
 4. 4.
 If succesfull - Update for each vm the ovf_generation to be as the db_generation.

 *   Replace updateVmInSpm call in commands with an increment to the db_generation version.